nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 # W?
 NSg/V/J P  NPrSg/V P    NSg/J/R .
 > Try     to see   it        from his   point of view  .
 # NSg/V/J P  NSg/V NPrSg/ISg P    ISg/D NSg   P  NSg/V .
 > The bomb went  off       just 100 yards from where they were  standing .
-# D   NSg/J NSg/V NSg/V/J/P V/J  #   NPl/V P    NSg/C IPl  NSg/V NSg/V/J  .
+# D   J    NSg/V NSg/V/J/P V/J  #   NPl/V P    NSg/C IPl  NSg/V NSg/V/J  .
 > From the top   of the lighthouse you can      just see   the mainland .
 # P    D   NSg/J P  D   NSg        IPl NPrSg/VX V/J  NSg/V D   NSg      .
 > I’ve been  doing this from pickney .